Our virtual centre is supported by an expert advisory group called the Circular Economy Innovation Advisory Committee.

 Jodie is one of Australia’s leading circular economy experts, with over twenty years’ experience working alongside research, government and industry in Australia, Dubai and Europe.

-While undertaking a PhD with the University of Adelaide, Jodie is also circular economy manager at leading consultancy lifecycles and Board Member of the NSW Circular Economy Innovation Network.
+While undertaking a PhD with the University of Adelaide, Jodie is also circular economy leader at design and engineering consultancy Aurecon and Board Member of the NSW Circular Economy Innovation Network.

 Since returning to Australia after a successful career abroad, Jodie has engaged with hundreds of professionals to adapt European best practice to the unique needs of our country, co-founding the ground-breaking not-for-profit Loop Circular Economy Platform.